This privacy notice is provided on behalf of Lane Clark & Peacock LLP (“LCP”) of 95 Wigmore Street, London, W1U 1DQ, registered number OC301436.

 Transfer outside of the EEA

-We will only transfer personal data outside of the European Economic Area if:
+We will only transfer personal data outside of the UK or European Economic Area if:

 - the individual has asked us to;

-- the European Commission has determined that the country, territory and/or organisation that is receiving the data ensures an adequate level of protection; and/or
+- the UK Secretary of State has determined that the country, territory and/or organisation that is receiving the data ensures an adequate level of protection; and/or

 - there are appropriate safeguards in place for the data (ie individuals’ rights in respect of that data are still enforceable and effective remedies are still available).

-The processing of an individual’s personal data will be done in accordance with the General Data Protection Regulation and any other legislation which is relevant to data protection in the United Kingdom.
+The processing of an individual’s personal data will be done in accordance with the UK General Data Protection Regulation and any other legislation which is relevant to data protection in the United Kingdom.
 Access to personal data will be limited to authorised individuals on a strictly need to know basis.
-We are committed to keeping data safe and secure and will ensure that appropriate technical and organisation measures are in place to protect it from unauthorised or unlawful processing.

 Sharing personal data